darraghoriordan/eslint-plugin-nestjs-typed/README.md

 };
 ```

 Note: the injectables test scans your whole project.
 It's best to filter out ts things that don't matter - use `filterFromPaths` configuration setting for this.
+See the rule documentation for more info.

 There are some defaults already applied.
-See details below.

 Note: You can easily turn off all the swagger rules if you don't use swagger by adding the `no-swagger` rule set AFTER the recommended rule set.